Right Arrow

 Root Causes & Impact:

-Noise-induced hearing loss is rampant where engineering controls are missing—70% of compounding facilities lack adequate noise dampening (Source: OSHA, 2025).
-PPE compliance and training are inconsistent, and long-term effects are often overlooked until it’s too late.
+Noise-induced hearing loss is common where engineering controls are missing.
+Gaps in PPE compliance and training are frequent, and long-term effects are often overlooked.

 Machine Entanglement

 Enforcing LOTO and guarding protocols every time, especially under production pressure, is tough.
-Even a small lapse can lead to disaster.
+Even a small lapse can lead to a serious incident.

-Video intelligence platforms like Spot AI provide real-time monitoring of restricted zones and machinery.
-AI-driven alerts flag when guards are removed or if personnel enter hazardous areas without proper lockout.
-Supervisors can intervene on the spot, and post-incident reviews become faster and more accurate—reducing investigation time by up to 95%.
+Tech solution: Video intelligence platforms like Spot AI offer live monitoring of restricted zones and machinery.
+AI-driven alerts flag when personnel enter these hazardous areas, allowing supervisors to intervene on the spot.
+As a result, post-incident reviews become faster and more accurate.

 Chemical Burns and Inhalation

-Ensuring every worker uses the correct PPE and follows chemical handling procedures, every time, is a constant battle.
+Ensuring every employee uses the correct PPE and follows chemical handling procedures, every time, is a persistent difficulty.

 Thermal Burns